fraxflax/fprintkill/README.md

 Alternative using environment variables:
 > env FPK_EXEC=sh FPK_ARGS='-c  "xset dpms force off ; xtrlock"' &

 Also daemons are properly handled.
 To launch xtrlock in the background as a daemon that will be terminated upon verified fingerprint:
 > fprintkill xtrlock -f

-In the case a daemon forks off several parallel processes before exiting, all of those will be monitored and terminated upon verified fingerprint.
+In the case the cmd is a daemon spawning several parallel processes (spawn) before exiting, all of the spawn will be monitored and terminated upon verified fingerprint.
 Cleanup will not be performed before all of the parallell processes have exited or have been terminated.
 In this example, if proc1 exits, fprintkill will keep monitoring proc2 and proc3.
 If proc1, proc2 and proc3 all exits fprintkill will clean up.
 Upon verified fingerprint, proc1, proc2 and proc3 (and their child processes, if any) will be terminated:
 > fprintkill sh -c "proc1 & proc2 & proc3 & exit 0"